Walter S. and Syrena M. Howell Essay Contest

 Eligibility Requirements

-To be eligible, entrant must be currently enrolled as an undergraduate with a major in the College of Communication Arts and Sciences and graduating in December 2024 or later.
-Scholarships are issued for the upcoming fall semester.
+To be eligible, entrant must be currently enrolled as an undergraduate with a major in the College of Communication Arts and Sciences.
+Scholarships are issued for the upcoming fall semester, and students must be registered for MSU courses during the upcoming fall semester to receive the scholarship.

 Questions